web-scrobbler/metadata-filter/README.md

 ```

 ### Expanding Filter Sets
-Finally, you can take existing filter sets and expand them with more functions:
+Finally, you can take existing MetadataFilter objects and expand them with more functions:

 ```javascript
 let filter = MetadataFilter.getSpotifyFilter();